yiisoft/rbac/README.md

 ```

 It requires specifying items storage (hierarchy itself) and assignment storage where user IDs are mapped to roles.
 Also,
-rule factory is requires.
+rule factory is required.
 Given a rule name stored in items storage it can create an instance of `Rule`.

 - Roles and permissions could usually be considered "semi-static", as they only change when you update your application
   code, so it may make sense to use PHP storage for it.